 I really enjoy the big-cast, spectacle war films.
 From the great and good (“The Longest Day,” “A Bridge Too Far” – click here for my review) to the disappointing (“The Big Red One” – click here for my review), there’s just something about the genre that’s special.
 Today I’ll look at “The Great Escape,” based on the historical account by Paul Brickhill.
-It is in the pantheon of classic war movies, so, if you haven’t seen it in a while, check it out as soon as you can.
+While it is not totally accurate (no POWs were from the United States … despite Steve McQueen headlining the film), “The Great Escape” is an impressive work for both drama and action.
+“The Great Escape” is in the pantheon of classic war movies and, if you haven’t seen it in a while, check it out as soon as you can.
+You won’t be disappointed!
+Oh, and click here to read about the passing in 2019 of the final member of the group of Brits who did “The Great Escape …”

 ‘The Great Escape’